 La Jolla Shores Beach

 The humanmade park is home to four habitats (rocky reef, kelp bed, sand flats, and submarine canyon) and a popular place for snorkeling and scuba diving.
-It’s also fun to join a kayaking tour past the seven sea caves, learn how to stand-up paddle board or simply build a few sandcastles here after playing at the seaside playground, Kellogg Park.
+It’s also fun to join a kayaking tour past the seven sea caves, learn how to stand-up paddleboard, or build a few sandcastles here after playing at the seaside playground, Kellogg Park.

 La Jolla Cove

 For kids who never tire of sea life, head to the Village to see La Jolla’s famous seals and sea lions.
-They’re adorable, and usually visible on the sand at the Children’s Pool or on the rocks near La Jolla Cove.
+They’re adorable and usually visible on the sand at the Children’s Pool or on the rocks near La Jolla Cove.

 Torrey Pines State Natural Reserve